(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 • Contrib –Free software that depends on non-free licensed software.

-• Non-free – software with restrictions on use and distribution.
+• Non-free software has restrictions on use and distribution.

-Now, if you want to install a software package then these are not included in them; for this, you need to add that to your package manager.
+Now, if you want to install a software package, these are not included; for this, you need to add that to your package manager.

 READ: The best Evernote Alternatives for Ubuntu and Debian.